pthirtle/udacity-starbucks-capstone/README.md

 Throughout the project a number of steps have been added to address these issues.

 ## Problem Statement :
 This project sets out to determine which factors influence the effectiveness of the Starbucks offers.
+It seeks to identify any other enhancements or observations in customer behaviour that will improve the success rate of marketing offers.
 It also aims to build a model to look at whether a particular new customer will respond to an offer or not so that future marketing may be better targetted.
-It also seeks to identify any other enhancements or observations in customer behaviour that will improve the success rate of marketing offers.

 ## Packages Used
+In order to run the project notebook python 3 needs to be installed and the following packages:

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- sklearn

 ## File Structure

+This github repo contains
+- Starbucks_Capstone_notebook.ipynb: Jupyter notebook for the project.
+- Starbucks_Capstone_notebook.html: html version of the Jupyter notebook
+- README.md : overview of the project
+- License.md : standard MIT license
+- \data: folder containing the three Starbucks data files
+  - portfolio.json
+  - profile.json
+  - transcript.json

 ## Acknowledgements
 Starbucks for the use of their data and support of the nanodegree programme